 After installation, you must turn off dask's work stealing.
-Change the work stealing setting to distributed. scheduler.work-stealing: False in ~/.config/dask/distributed.yaml.
+Change the work stealing setting to distributed. scheduler.work-stealing: False in dask's configuration.
 See configuration below for more details.

 1.3 Development versions

 You may install ESPEI however you like, but here we suggest using Anaconda to download all of the required dependencies.
 This method installs ESPEI with Anaconda, removes specifically the ESPEI package, and replaces it with the package from GitHub.